 Whatever the details of Cyrus’s death, the fact is that there were very definitely warrior women and queens among the ancient Iranian tribes of the Eurasian steppes, including the Massagetae.
 So we’re going to dress Tomyris as the warrior woman she was, basing our design on the excavated clothing from tomb burials.
 The illustrations above (by Angus McBride) show a noblewoman; a queen would probably have more bling and some gold armor.

 Fortunately, the basic steppe costume of tunic + pants survives in many cultures across the continent, especially South Asia.
-The pieces we suggest, from left to right:
+The pieces we suggest:

 1. Cotton kurti.
-This kurti has a simple geometric design that helps it seem archaic rather than modern.
-You can add leggings from that same store, or wear any narrow trousers that will fit into boots (next).
+Look for one like this that has a simple design—no modern prints—for an archaic look.
+Add leggings or narrow narrow trousers that will fit into boots (next).

 3. Phrygian cap.
 Yes, it’s really a Robin Hood cap, but you’re going to turn it around so the point faces forward.
 That will make it a Phrygian cap, which is what the steppe tribes wore.